Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/readme.md

 1. Run the app by using the `F5` key.
 You can change the command-line parameters in `launch.json`.
 1. To build and run tests use the 'Run Task' command in Visual Studio Code and choose `test`.

-## Configure appsettings.json

-Please supply the following key-value pairs:

-1. `ClientId`: the `Application ID` of your Azure Active Directory app.
-1. `ClientSecret`: the password for your Azure Active Directory app obtained under the **Settings\Keys** tab.
-1. `Resource`: the name of your Digital Twins IoTSpaces instance.
-1. `Tenant`: the ID of your tenant.
-The Azure Active Directory `Directory ID` obtained under the **Properties** tab.

 ## Walkthrough

 1. See the [quickstart doc](https://github.com/MicrosoftDocs/azure-docs-pr/blob/release-preview-smart-spaces/articles/digital-twins/quickstart-view-occupancy-dotnet.md) to set up your Digital Twins resource and configure this sample to call it.